rida-elbahtouri/GetCoins/README.md

 ### Design Process

 GetCoins design process started with the idea of creating a simple and beautiful RPG.
-I got  inspired by  the RPG classic  the supermario. and thanks to opengameart.org  for posting all of this amazing spirites and tiels  used in the game.
+I got inspired by the RPG classic the supermario. and thanks to opengameart.org  for posting all of these amazing spirites and tiels  used in the game.

+the game entire map was built with Tiled on a 32 x 32 collection other than the cowboy that was built on 45 x 44   of squares. first I created player and coins to get scores then I added the fire so the player will have some obstacles to run from.

 ## Prerequisites